fractal-solutions/cortex/README.md

 The program files are compiled to a DLL which can be used in MQL5 by placing in `MQL5/Libraries` folder.

 Incase you want to edit the library for optimization purposes you are free to tinker just remember to build so that you get your DLL file.
+The NN has several optimization methods but the 'Adam' is used by default.
+Since it is hard coded, you would have to change that in the DQN.cpp file then recompile the DLL for use.

 ### Build Command for DLL
 `g++ -shared -o dqn.dll export.cpp DQN.cpp NeuralNetwork.cpp`